ehorn2/exploretask/README.md

-## Built with love using nodejs, electronjs, and p5js
+## Built with love using nodejs and electronjs